25 Dec 2025

 Mental and Cognitive Benefits

-Emotional regulation: Walking improves the brain’s ability to process emotions, and the side-by-side positioning creates psychological safety.
+Emotional regulation: Walking improves the brain’s ability to process emotions, and the side-by-side positioning creates11 psychological safety.

 Emotional and Psychological Benefits

-Stress reduction: Walking and other forms of exercise can reduce symptoms of depression and anxiety compared with inactive controls (participants of the studies who didn’t engage in exercise), and may be a helpful adjunct to psychotherapy for stress and mood.
+Stress reduction: Walking and other forms of exercise can reduce symptoms of depression and anxiety15compared with inactive controls (participants of the studies who didn’t engage in exercise), and may be a helpful adjunct to psychotherapy for stress and mood.

-Emotional expression: Some people find face-to-face therapy confrontational (such as people with neurodivergence), and the side-by-side positioning of walking helps them express their emotions and reduces defensiveness.
+Emotional expression: Some people find face-to-face therapy confrontational (such as people with neurodivergence), and the side-by-side positioning of walking helps16 them express their emotions and reduces defensiveness.

 Physical Health Benefits

 Endorphin release: Endorphins are the natural “feel good” chemicals in the brain.
-Even gentle exercise can release endorphins, resulting in an improved mood.
+Even gentle exercise17can release endorphins, resulting in an improved mood.

-Reduced tension: Prolonged sitting can make muscles tighter, and is increasingly recognized as a health risk.
+Reduced tension: Prolonged sitting can make muscles tighter, and is increasingly recognized18 as a health risk.
 Movement can activate the autonomic nervous system, and the body’s relaxation response.

 Nature-Based Healing Effects